wp-plugins/laudd-social-sharing/README.txt

 == Description ==

 Free plugin offers users points when pages or posts shared through this toolbar generates traffic back to your blog or news website.
 Laudd offers users real, valuable rewards for those points.
-Service is free up to 500 Laudd generated visits per month.
+Service is free up to first 500 Laudd generated visits.
 Rewards are currently available only to U.S. residents.

 With this plugin you get to: